 Pivoting Data Tables

-When Amplitude introduced its new Data Tables reporting interface, it created a new way for Amplitude customers to visualize their data.
+When Amplitude introduced its new reporting interface, it created a new way for Amplitude customers to visualize their data.
 Data Tables allow customers to add multiple events/metrics to a table and see them side by side.
 Data Tables also provide a way to view events/metrics by multiple properties through property breakdowns.

 Since its launch, Data Tables has quickly become the fourth most popular data visualization in Amplitude’s analytics product.
 This is the fastest that a new visualization has risen in popularity over the past ten years!
 We expect the Data Table visualization to be even more popular when more customers discover it over time.